alirezasalemi7/PR-RAG/README.md

     --for_train_or_global_search \
 ```

-Then, the next step is to evaluate the generated responses:
+The next step is to evaluate the generated responses:

 ```shell
 python icat_score.py \